Unleash/unleash/website/docs/advanced/strategy-constraints.md

 Legal values defines all possible values for the context field. this will be used in Unleash Admin UI to guide users when working with context fields to make sure they only use legal values.

 ![New context fields](/img/constraints_legal_values.png)

+## [Deprecated]: Constrain on a specific environment {#constrain-on-a-specific-environment}

+Before Unleash 4.3, using strategy constraints was the recommended way to have different toggle configurations per environment.
+Now that Unleash has environment support built in, we no longer recommend you use strategy constraints for this.
+Instead, see the [environments documentation](../user_guide/environments).